The most recent Group Photo is here.

 email | www | @clara__ss

-Clara is a molecular astrophysicist at UCL and a science teacher as part of the Researchers in Schools (RIS) initiative.
-For her her PhD, Clara simulated the spectra of the phosphine molecule so it could be detected on alien atmospheres.
-Alongside her research where she searches for new habitable planets, Clara works as an advocate for encouraging more girls into STEM fields.
+Clara was a PhD student at Exomol and a science teacher as part of the Researchers in Schools (RIS) initiative.
+For her PhD, Clara simulated the hot spectra of the phosphine molecule.
+Alongside her research, Clara works as an advocate for encouraging more girls into STEM fields.
 With the support of Goldman Sachs, RIS and UCL, she is responsible for the educational programme for the Twinkle space mission, EduTwinkle.
 Most recently, Clara has set up ORBYTS (Original Research By Young Twinkle Students).
 She has spoken, taught and researched at many institutions including the Josef Stephan’s Institute, the ULO Observatory, Downing St, Edinburgh University and MIT.

 email | www | @MaireNeilsonG